switchbrew/libnx/README.md

 * Install [devkitA64](https://sourceforge.net/projects/devkitpro/files/devkitA64/) to `$DEVKITPRO/devkitA64`.
 * `make install`

-See also the [switch-tools](https://github.com/switchbrew/switch-tools) repo if you want to manually build those.
+See also the [switch-tools](https://github.com/switchbrew/switch-tools) repo if you want to manually build those - devkitA64 includes switch-tools.
+See also [switch-examples](https://github.com/switchbrew/switch-examples).

 # Icon